-What if I want to do some quick data comparisons?
+What if I want to make some quick data comparisons?
 Well, I can easily plot data for multiple continents across three different points in time.
 You can see in my chart wizard that I’ve added additional points I want represented on the Y-axis.

 This gets me a stacked bar chart where I can easily compare population values across continents based on the year in which I’m interested.

 Remember that you can easily share your charts.
-Just click the cog icon in the top right, and you can choose to copy the graph to your clipboard or you can save as a PNG file.
+Just click the cog icon in the top right, and you can choose to copy the graph to your clipboard, or you can save as a PNG file.